danchoi/rb_nav/README.markdown

 To change these keymappings, edit the two lines at the end of `~/.vim/plugin/rb_nav.vim`.

-Use the standard Vim autocompletion commands to move up and down the match list.

 * `CTRL-p` and `CTRL-n` let you navigate the drop-down matches.
 Press `ENTER` to select one.
 * `<TAB><ENTER>` selects an item